Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Hyperparameter Tuning

 \subsection{$\nu$ Optimization}

-Table~\ref{nu study} shows results from tuning the degrees of freedom parameter $\nu$ in C-$t^3$VAE on both \mbox{SVHN-LT} and CIFAR100-LT across all imbalance ratios, using the optimal $\beta$ from the previous study.
-On average, $\nu = 10$ performs well, consistent with prior work~\cite{t3vae}.
-However, performance can be further improved by selecting $\nu$ within the range $[2.5, 20]$.
-Still, no major influence of hyper-parameter $\nu$ on the generative FID can be observed similarly to what was observed by \cite{t3vae} for the reconstruction FID.
+Table~\ref{nu study} presents a sensitivity analysis of the degrees of freedom parameter $\nu$ for the C-$t^3$VAE on \mbox{SVHN-LT} and CIFAR100-LT, using the optimal $\beta$ from the previous study.
+Consistent with prior work~\citep{t3vae}, we find that $\nu$ = 10 yields robust performance on average, though slight gains can be achieved by fine-tuning within the range $[2.5, 20]$.
+Ultimately, however, the generative FID remains relatively insensitive to variations in $\nu$, corroborating the findings of \citep{t3vae} regarding reconstruction quality.